ppahal/twitter_ios_app/README.md

 http://g.recordit.co/PBoyuzfu8n.gif

-# Project 3 - Twitter IOS
+# Twitter - Part I

 Twitter is a basic twitter app to read your tweets.